Richmond Assault Injury Lawyer

 Contact a Richmond Assault Injury Attorney

 If you or a loved one have been the victim of an assault charge, you may be able to bring a civil suit for damages which were the result of the assault.
 The lawyers of Pendleton Law have years of experience in assisting our clients with assault claims against the responsible party.
 Assault is a serious offense, and when a criminal claim does not proceed to the level of appropriate punishment, you may want to consider filing a civil claim not only to punish the defendant but also to receive the compensation you deserve for your injuries.
-Call our office at 804-250-5050 or contact us online for a free case evaluation with an assault injury lawyer in Richmond, VA.
+Call our office at 804-250-5050 or contact us online for a free case evaluation with a Richmond personal injury lawyer in Richmond, VA.